How To Make A Business Pivot at the Right Time

 Whether a better idea has come to rise or the original one simply isn’t working out, it may be time to pivot the direction of your company, project, design, or strategic implementation.
 As defined by Eric Ries in The Lean Startup, pivoting is “a structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”

 Being knowledgeable about sound business strategies, such as pivoting, is known to help businesses reach new heights of success.
-The act of pivoting is highly-regarded by some of the most successful and well-known business leaders and can be one of the best options when performance isn’t meeting expectations, yet a solid business foundation remains.
+The act of pivoting is highly regarded by some of the most successful and well-known business leaders and can be one of the best options when performance isn’t meeting expectations, yet a solid business foundation remains.
 The need to pivot is situational and sometimes inevitable in today’s ever-changing world of IT.
 Listed below are general observations and strategies to consider when deciding if it’s time for your business to pivot.

 Pivoting Is Not a Business Move to Fear

 It’s hard to recognize and accept when something you’ve worked so hard on isn’t meeting its full potential or reaching your business goals.
-However, like defined above, pivoting isn’t necessarily changing your entire business line, completely tossing original, and starting from scratch – it’s adjusting the aspects holding your business back from being exceptional.
+However, as defined above, pivoting isn’t necessarily changing your entire business line, completely tossing original, and starting from scratch – it’s adjusting the aspects holding your business back from being exceptional.
 The point is, pivoting is not one of the business strategies to be afraid of — in fact, it’s likely that you’ve made minor pivots already without even realizing it.

-From the large enterprise companies to small startups, pivoting is a strategy that’s been used successfully for decades.
+From large enterprise companies to small startups, pivoting is a strategy that’s been used successfully for decades.
 For example, in Amazon’s early days, their focus was selling books, then they decided to pivot their business to what it is today; their success now is monumental.
-IBM got its start as a major computer manufacturer and had expanded into personal computer systems, but they pivoted back to focus solely on enterprise–level business systems and services with massive success as well.
+IBM got its start as a major computer manufacturer and had expanded into personal computer systems, but they pivoted back to focus solely on enterprise-level business systems and services with massive success as well.
 Blockbuster, on the other hand, took a huge defeat when they decided not to pivot their business strategy after the ever-popular streaming service, Netflix, first made its debut in the market.

 Signs That Pivoting Might Be the Best Option